vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week4/Day1/spice_simulations.md

 .endc
 ```

--.control starts an interactive control section.
+.control starts an interactive control section.
--run → runs all simulations.
+run → runs all simulations.
--display → shows the results of simulations.
+display → shows the results of simulations.
--setplot dc1 → sets the plotting focus on the DC sweep results (name dc1).
+setplot dc1 → sets the plotting focus on the DC sweep results (name dc1).
--.endc ends the control block.
+.endc ends the control block.